-Monolayer SnO exfoliated from the bulk tetragonal structure is displayed in Fig.~\ref{wh1}(a). $a$ and $b$ is the lattice constant along $x$- and $y$-axis, respectively.
-Unlike bulk SnO and bilayer SnO, monolayer SnO with $a=b$ (labeled as phase A) is unstable (see fig. S1(a,b) in the supplemental material), which agrees with previous works.~\cite{C5CP02255J,Mounet2018} The eigenvector of out-of-plane acoustic (ZA) phonon modes with imaginary frequency correspond to the out-of-plane movement of two O atoms in the opposite directions.
-Taking the energy of monolayer SnO as the function of $a$ and $b$, the energy contour was calculated and presented in Fig.~\ref{wh1}(c).
-The lattice instability happening in phase A will drive the square lattice ($a=b=3.847$ \AA) into another rectangle lattice ($a=4.022$ \AA\ and $b=3.663$ \AA, labeled as phase B or B$^{'}$).
-For clarity, Figure S1(b) in the supplemental material displays the energy profile along the path B-A-B$^{'}$ (see the white bash line in Fig.~\ref{wh1}(c)).
-Additionally, the distance between two O atoms $d_{oo}$ (see Fig.~\ref{wh1}(a)) along the out-of-plane direction changes from 0 in phase A to 0.2 \AA\ in phase B (See Fig.~\ref{wh1}(d)), which is consistent with aforementioned eigen-displacement of the imaginary ZA modes in phase A. We found that different simulation methods gave the same conclusion about the structural instability of phase A, indicating the reliability of our results (see Fig. S1(b) in the supplemental material).
-For the case of monolayer SnO$_{2}$, we adopted the T-phase structure predicted by Ref.~\cite{SnO2predict} (see Fig.~\ref{wh1}(b)).
-The thickness of monolayer SnO$_{2}$ is chosen by the interlayer distance of bilayer SnO$_{2}$ with the most stable structure (see Fig. S2 in the supplemental material).
-All the optimized structural parameters are listed in Table.~\ref{table1}, which shows that Sn-O bonding length $d_{Sn-O}$ of monolayer SnO is longer than that of monolayer SnO$_{2}$.
+Figure~\ref{wh1}(a) displays the lattice crystal of monolayer SnO, with two Sn and O atoms in a unit cell. $a$ and $b$ is the lattice constant along $x$- and $y$-axis, respectively.
+Unlike bulk and bilayer SnO, monolayer SnO with $a=b=3.847$ \AA\ (labeled as phase A) is unstable (see Fig. S2(a-c) in the supplementary material), agreeing with previous works.~\cite{C5CP02255J,Mounet2018} The eigenvectors of phonon modes with imaginary frequencies correspond to the anti-directional movement of O atoms along the $z$-axis.
+The contour of total energy of monolayer SnO, as the function of $a$ and $b$, is presented in Fig.~\ref{wh1}(c).
+Compared to phase A, another rectangle structure is more stable which has $a=4.022$ \AA\ and $b=3.663$ \AA, or vice versa (labeled as phase B or B$^{'}$).
+For more clarity, Fig. S2(d) in the supplementary material displays the energy profile along the path B-A-B$^{'}$ (see bash line in Fig.~\ref{wh1}(c)).
+Meanwhile, the distance between O atoms ($d_{oo}$) along the $z$ direction changes from zero in phase A to 0.2 \AA\ in phase B (see Fig.~\ref{wh1}(d)).
+That is consistent with aforementioned eigen-displacement of the imaginary modes in phase A. Moreover, the structural instability of phase A was further identified with different simulation methods (see Fig. S2(d) in the supplementary material).
+For the case of monolayer SnO$_{2}$, we adopted T-phase structure~\cite{SnO2predict} (see Fig.~\ref{wh1}(b)).
+The thickness of monolayer SnO$_{2}$ is chosen by the interlayer distance of bilayer SnO$_{2}$ with the most stable structure (see Fig. S3 in the supplementary material).
+All the optimized structural parameters are listed in Table.~\ref{table1}.
+The crystal symmetry of crystal lattice of monolayer SnO is $D_{2h}$ while that of monolayer SnO$_{2}$ is $D_{3d}$ which contains an inversion center on Sn site.
+The bonding length of Sn-O is longer in monolayer SnO than that in monolayer SnO$_{2}$.